rrachelhuangg/pixel_sphere_rendering/README.md

 # pixel_sphere_rendering

-* C program that renders a sphere using ray tracing
+* program that renders a sphere using ray tracing
 * header files define ray, sphere, and vector structures
 * sphere and light source locations can be customized to change the appearance of the sphere. px*px dimension specifications of the output image can also be modified.
 * algorithm iterates through each pixel in the output ppm file: